old-s7uff/kvm-virt-ovh/README.md

  1 .
 Script was created in fast way means there can be some errors. but it work!

  2 . if you reboot your server and virtualizor is down, just start it like (`/etc/init.d/virtualizor start`)

+**CREATED FOR UBUNTU 14.04 (KVM)** Don't blame if you read any kind of error in installation or after installation! it's beta.